Skip to content

 This workflow is not arbitrary.
 It follows the logic of increasing cost and destructiveness.
 Microscopy is non-destructive, fast, and gives a spatial context that helps the analyst place subsequent spectroscopic data correctly.
 FTIR and Raman add a few micrograms of analysis but are reversible in the sense that the cross-section is preserved.
 Py-GC-MS consumes a small but finite amount of material, so it is performed after microscopy and FTIR establish what is actually there.
 SEM-EDS requires carbon or gold coating of the cross-section, making the surface slightly modified, so it is typically the last stage before any attempt at further physical recovery.
 The SWGMAT guidelines in the US, the ENFSI EPG protocols in Europe, and the RCMP laboratory procedures in Canada all specify this general sequence.

 What follows is that workflow in detail, with the technical parameters, the reference databases, the common pitfalls, and the courtroom implications of each stage.
-Cross-references to Module 2 (forensic microscopy fundamentals) are made where the optics theory is covered at depth; this topic focuses on the paint-specific application.
+Cross-references to Module 2 (forensic microscopy fundamentals, specifically the stereo and comparison microscope topic) are made where the optics theory is covered at depth; this topic focuses on the paint-specific application.
+The binder chemistry and layer architecture that this workflow interrogates are introduced in the paint composition, types and binders topic.
+How the spectral and elemental data collected here feeds into database matching and source attribution is covered in the paint databases, PDQ and EUCAP topic.

 A paint cross-section is prepared by embedding the chip in a resin block and cutting a face perpendicular to the layer planes.
 The goal is a flat, uncontaminated surface where each layer is visible as a distinct band, its boundaries sharp and its thickness measurable under the microscope.
 Two preparation routes are used in forensic practice, and the choice depends on the chip's size, fragility, and the planned analytical sequence.